geographyclub/gis-from-command-line/README.md

 <img src="images/hyp_times.png"/>

 Transform from lat-long to an orthographic projection with a custom PROJ definition.
-Again use *ogrinfo* to query a Natural Earth geopackage.
+Again use *ogrinfo* to query the Natural Earth geopackage.
 ```
 file='hyp.tif'
 name='Seoul'